 If a meeting is taking place solely by telephone or virtually, the meeting is not required to have a physical location.
 Accordingly, the notice is not required to specify a location of the meeting and deems these meetings to take place in BC.

 The Order is effective from April 21 until the Premier of B.C. declares that the state of emergency has either expired or is cancelled.
-This past Wednesday, April 29, 2020, Premier John Horgan extended the state of emergency for another 2 weeks.
+On July 7, 2020, Premier John Horgan extended the state of emergency until July 21, 2020.